ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 valid connection ID length for the QUIC version used in the client<->proxy QUIC connection.
 When forwarded mode is not negotiated, the length MUST be zero.
 The Virtual Connection ID Length and Connection ID Length SHOULD be equal when possible to avoid the need to resize packets during replacement.
+The Virtual Client Connection ID Length SHOULD be at least as large as the Connection ID to reduce the likelihood of connection ID conflicts.

 Virtual Connection ID
 : The proxy-chosen connection ID that the proxy MUST use when sending in